Top 10 Home Staging Tips to

 If all this attention to detail seems over the top, remember that a very clean home leaves the impression that the house is well cared for.
-This helps put buyers at ease— especially a first time buyer who may be worried about the responsibilities of owning a house.
+This puts buyers at ease— especially first time buyers anxious about the responsibilities of owning a house.

 7. Let in some air.